lucasmoten/ods19/docs/rest.md

 + containsUSPersonsData: `No` (string, optional) - Indicates if this object contains US Persons data.
 Allowed values are `Yes`, `No`, and `Unknown`.
 + exemptFromFOIA: `No` (string, optional) - Indicates if this object is exempt from Freedom of Information Act requests.
 Allowed values are `Yes`, `No`, and `Unknown`.

-## UserStats (object)

-+ totalObjects: 24 (number) - The number of current objects that are stored.
-+ totalObjectsWithRevision: 432 (number) - The number of versioned objects that are stored.
-+ totalObjectsSize: 249234 (number) - The total size of objects in bytes, which could be a very large number.
-+ totalObjectsWithRevisionSize: 23478234 (number) - The total size of versioned objects in bytes, which may be very large.
-+ objectStorageMetrics: ObjectStorageMetric (array[ObjectStorageMetric]) - An array of ObjectStorageMetrics denoting the type of object, quantity of base object and revisions, and size used by base object and revision.